Receive updates on our range of cultural tours and music festivals via email:

 Art historian, lecturer and artist with a special interest in Spanish history and art.
 She read Modern History at Oxford, and completed her MA at the Courtauld.
 She has worked at Tate Britain, the Arts Council, as a consultant for Christie’s and at the Courtauld and lectures for various institutions including the National Trust, the Art Fund, and also for the University of Cambridge International Summer School and the Courtauld Institute Summer Course.

 Art historian and author specialising in Spain and the USA.
 His books include Gaudí, In the Kitchens of Castile and Guernica and he has published in the Burlington Magazine and Wall Street Journal.
 He read languages at Utrecht University and Art History at the Courtauld, and undertook postgraduate studies in American art of the 1960s.
-He has worked in England, the USA and Spain as exhibitions organiser, TV researcher and critic and is currently working for prolonged periods of time in New York.
+He has worked in England, the USA and Spain as exhibitions organiser, TV researcher and critic and is currently a Fellow at the Cañada Blanch Centre for Contemporary Spanish Studies, LSE.
 Visit website.

 Musicologist, author, journalist, broadcaster and lecturer.
 He works as a project consultant for many early music groups, conductors and singers.
 He is co-editor of The Cambridge Handel Encyclopedia, is preparing new editions of several of Handel’s music dramas and is a critic for The Gramophone, BBC Radio 3 and Goldberg.
 He also writes essays for record labels including BIS, Chandos, Decca, Deutsche Grammophon, EMI and Harmonia Mundi.

 Stephen Walsh is a well-known English writer on music.
 He is the author of a major two-volume biography of Stravinsky, and recently completed a study of the Russian Five (Musorgsky, Borodin, Rimsky-Korsakov, Balakirev and Cui).
-He was for many years deputy music critic of the Observer and a frequent contributor to other broadsheet newspapers.
-He currently holds a personal chair in the School of Music at Cardiff University, and reviews for the website, theartsdesk.com.
+He was for many years deputy music critic of the Observer and a frequent contributor to other broadsheet newspapers, and he reviews for the website theartsdesk.com.
+Stephen recently retired his personal chair in the School of Music at Cardiff University.

 Giles Waterfield is an independent curator and writer, Director of Royal Collection Studies and Associate Lecturer at the Courtauld Institute of Art.
 He is a trustee of the Charleston Trust and a member of the National Trust Arts Panel and of the Advisory Panel of the NHMF.
 He has curated exhibitions including The Artist’s Studio (2009-10).
 His publications include Soane and After, Palaces of Art, Art for the People, and Art Treasures of England.
 He delivered the Paul Mellon Lectures on regional museums in Victorian Britain, in 2007, and is completing a book on that subject.
 He has published three novels.